 NORTHWEST BATTLE BUDDIES

 Northwest Battle Buddies was founded to support our combat Veterans.
-Since 2012, we have matched Veterans with professionally-trained service dogs, free of charge.
+Since 2012, we have gifted Veterans with professionally-trained service dogs.

 Why We Exist